kwonus/AVBible/Help/language.md

 Early-Modern-English, the language spoken at the time of Shakespeare, is known to be more morphologically rich than contemporary Modern-English.
 There are also some words that are seldomly used today.
 We'll discuss a few of those, too.
 For brevity's sake, we will refer to a word in the Early-Modern-English vocabulary as an "Elizabethan Word".
 Likewise, we will refer to a word in the contemporary Modern-English vocabulary as a "modern Word".

 First, let's take a look at second-person pronouns and their precise meanings.
-It also offers shows how this outdated morphology aligns with today's first-person usage:
+Afterwards, we'll see how these outdated pronouns align with today's first-person pronouns:

 #### Second-Person pronouns